-The people closest to the addict are sometimes the only ones to know about the problem.
-This is because addicts will hide their problem well.
-They may hide their purchases, or make it seem as if they have plenty of money to shop without limits.
-Many compulsive shoppers convey an image of wealth and success while in reality they are deeply in debt.
-If they are unable to stop shopping or suffer from large amounts of shopping debt, an addiction may be present.
-A shopping addict may:
+Many compulsive shoppers convey an image of wealth and success, while in reality they are deeply in debt.
+If they are unable to stop shopping or have large amounts of shopping debt, they may have an addiction.

-- show an obsession with making purchases on a daily or weekly basis
+- obsess over making purchases on a daily or weekly basis

 - shop to cope with stress

-- max out credit cards or opening new ones without pay off previous balances
+- max out credit cards or open new ones without paying off previous balances

 - feel intense euphoria or excitement after making purchases